Thursday 13 March 2025

 The pre-1975 service pensions grievance relates to British ex-servicemen and women who served as regular "Other Ranks", and left the armed forces before April 1975 without completing a 22-year 'full career'.
 They have no pension for their years of service in the Royal Navy or Royal Marines, British Army or Royal Air Force.
 The issue also affects the widows or widowers of pre-1975 service personnel.

-The unfairness to "early leavers" was not unique to armed forces personnel, or to the UK.
-Until the 1980s the US military, for example, had to serve for a minimum of 20 years before qualifying for a preserved pension.
+The unfairness to "early leavers" was not unique to armed forces personnel, or to the United Kingdom.
+Until the 1980s the US military, for example, had to serve for a minimum of 20 years before qualifying for a preserved pension, although the US also provides veteran benefits not directly comparable with the UK.

-For reasons explained below, BAFF never campaigned about this.
-BAFF has no connection with the disbanded "Combined Armed Forces Federation UK" (CAFFUK), a veterans' association which did campaign about it.
+For reasons explained below, BAFF never directly campaigned about this.
+BAFF had no connection with the now-disbanded "Combined Armed Forces Federation UK" (CAFFUK), a veterans' association which did campaign about it.

 The pre-1975 pension situation did affect a small number of BAFF veteran members (who were understood to have mostly joined BAFF for other reasons), so this article was for some years presented for information.

-In the course of our own contacts with MPs and media about other matters, it became apparent that ill-judged attempts by some campaigners to promote the cause of pre-1975 veterans were actually undermining the campaign as a whole, as well as misleading veterans.
+In the course of our own contacts with MPs and media about other matters, it became apparent that ill-judged efforts by some campaigners were actually damaging the pre-1975 pension campaign as a whole, as well as misleading veterans.

 Some quotes about this pension issue

-The Armed Forces Pension Group (AFPG) [disbanded 2015] explained that:
+The Armed Forces Pension Group (AFPG) [disbanded 2015] explained that their aim was:

 According to the official MoD agency Veterans UK: